qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Reproducibility
 ---------------

-For reproducibility of Monte-Carlo computations it is possible to set the seed
+For reproducibility of Monte-Carlo computations it is possible to set the seed of the random number generator:

 .. code-block::